Krahang: Legends & sightings

 Krahang is a type of nocturnal ghost that is said to haunt the same areas as Krasue, a female spirit of the Thai village folklore, thus these two spirits are often mentioned or represented together.

 Legends of the Thai oral tradition say that this is an evil spirit that may harm people walking at night in out of the way areas.
 Like Krasue it lives the life of a normal villager during the day.

-But from the research in "Three Seals Law" (กฎหมายตราสามดวง) from Ayutthaya period.
-Rongroj Piromanukul, an anthropologist of Ramkhamhaeng University found that the Krahang don't appear in the list of ghosts, so they believe that the names are recorded later.
+However, according to research in the "Three Seals Law" (กฎหมายตราสามดวง) from the Ayutthaya period, Rungroj Piromanukul, an anthropologist at Ramkhamhaeng University, found that Krahang does not appear in the list of ghosts.
+He believes that the name was recorded later.

 In August 2012 villagers from Lat Bua Khao, Sikhio District, in the western part of Nakhon Ratchasima Province, blamed Krahang for some attacks on local women at night.
 Ultimately, the culprit was found to be a person addicted to drugs.

-In July 2017, an 18-year-old girl at Nong Plong, Chamni District, Buriram Province, claimed that while she was in the restroom within her house at night before going to bed, she saw a Krahang through a gap near the ceiling.
-It appeared as a large man with a winged back.
-The girl panicked and ran out of the restroom, and when this story spread as a result, the villagers of the two villages were terrified.
-One elder villager said she saw the krahang for ten years.
-It flies in pairs with glowing eyes like a thunderbolt, she said she saw it last Sunday at the beginning of the year at 02:00 am for a half hour.
-The woman reportedly tried to get her son to film the creature with his cell phone without success.
+In July 2017, an 18-year-old girl from Nong Plong, Chamni District, Buriram Province, claimed that while she was in the restroom of her house at night, just before closing her eyes, she saw a Krahang through a gap near the ceiling.
+It appeared as a large man with wings sprouting from his back.
+Panicked, she ran out of the restroom.
+When the story spread, it caused widespread fear among residents of two neighbouring villages.

+An elderly woman in the village claimed that she had been seeing the Krahang for over ten years.
+According to her, the creature often flies in pairs with glowing eyes like thunderbolts.
+She said she last saw it at 2:00 a.m. one Sunday early in the year and watched it for about half an hour.
+She even tried to get her son to record it with his phone, but was unsuccessful.

-The village elder blamed a nearby house in which her family had previously lived, but is now abandoned.
-In 2010, her old sister and her mother died in this house.
-She then saw strange lights floating out of the house at night - she believed these to be Krasue and Krahang.
-She claimed to be fighting it in her dream for more than ten years before she actually saw it in early 2012.
-The elder hired a sorcerer to hold exorcisms at this house, spending over a hundred thousand baht without success.
+The woman believed that the Krahang originated from an abandoned house nearby, which once belonged to her family.
+In 2010, her mother and older sister both died in that house just three months apart.
+Since then, she claimed to have seen strange lights floating out of the house at night—phenomena she believed were manifestations of both Krasue and Krahang.
+She said she had been fighting the Krahang in her dreams for over ten years before finally seeing it in real life in early 2012.
+In an attempt to stop it, she hired a sorcerer to perform exorcisms at the house, spending over 100,000 baht, but to no avail.